-Professor Tony Magana, M.D. is Professor in Neurosurgery at Ayder Comprehensive Specialized Hospital and Mekelle University School of Medicine in Mekelle, Ethiopia.
+Professor Tony Magana, M.D. is Professor in Neurosurgery and Head of the Department of Neurosurgery at Ayder Comprehensive Specialized Hospital and Mekelle University School of Medicine, College of Health Sciences, in Mekelle, Ethiopia.
 He performs evaluations and surgery for patients with disorders of the brain, spinal cord, spine, and peripheral nerves including brain tumors, brain hemorrhage, head injury, hydrocephalus, congenital disorders involving the skull, spine, or brain, spinal trauma, spinal tumors, infections of the brain and spine, degenerative diseases of the spine (cervical, thoracic, and lumbar) including stenosis, subluxation, and disc herniation.
 Current research interests include studying the occurrence and contributing factors to spina bifida in the Tigray region of Ethiopia.

 He is involved in teaching medical students, post graduate surgical residents, and neurosurgery residents at Ayder Comprehensive Specialized Hospital and Mekelle Hospital.
 General surgery trainees are trained to perform basic neurosurgical skills in trauma and hydrocephalus which they will carry on in regional and academic Ethiopian facilities after graduation.
 Neurosurgery residents are trained to practice in Ethiopia and surrounding countries according to standards set by the College of Surgery for South, Central, and East Africa and recommended by the World Federation of Neurosurgical Societies.

 A three year Neurosurgical fellowship for fully trained general surgeons is beginning in January 2018.
 Those who completed at least one year of general surgery may apply for a four year fellowship.
 Beginning in the Summer of 2018 the Mekelle University Neurosurgery Training Program will begin participating in the national general practioner match for a five year neurosurgery training program..

 Additionally he works with university and regional authorities in carrying out health care development for Ethiopia.